kolafish/tantivy/TiCI_JSON_Support_Proposal.md

 *   **Exact Matches**: Finding a specific value (e.g., `stock_level = 8`).
 *   **Range Scans**: Efficiently retrieving all documents within a range (e.g., `stock_level > 5`).

-This is why `TICI_RANGE` and sorting operations on these fields are significantly faster than full table scans in TiDB.
+This is why `fts_range` and sorting operations on these fields are significantly faster than full table scans in TiDB.

 ## 5. Design Considerations (Current Limitations)